Start is a program approved by the Washington legislature which

 Should I stay

-at Clark to finish my A.A. degree before transferring?
+at Clark to finish my Associate of Arts (A.A.) degree before transferring?

-There are advantages to do so in transferring to a 4-year university
+There are advantages to completing an A.A. before transferring to a 4-year university

 in Washington and some in the Portland area (universities which

-question to ask the university to which you plan to transfer.
+question to ask the university where you plan to transfer.

 possible to obtain both a high school diploma and a college associate